SkymouseStudios/skymse-jekyll/_drafts/2018-07-28-how-the-heck-to-do-social-media.md

 * Gary Vaynerchuck (content about media and motivation)
 * Adam Dunaway (content about design, the web and humor)
+* Andrew Kramer (content about motion graphics and animation)
 * Invision App

 The same principles apply when writing blog posts.
 If you’re gonna write something, write something people care about.
 Hone in on your audience.
 Don’t try to please everyone.
 It’s impossible.
 Just ask my girlfriend’s mom.

 ### 1. Sit down and make a plan.

 Don't panic.
 No one wants to do this.
 You're not alone.
 Plans take time, and that’s okay.
 Your followers and your boss will thank you later.
 Every person is different.
 Every organization has it’s own vibes.
 This should be evident on your social media.

 > Find out what makes you different!

 What you need to do is find out who your audience is, what they want and how you can give it to them in a format they understand and love.
-Do they want to see a beautiful office spaceS or a colorful report with the biggest real estate deals in your area?
+Do they want to see a beautiful office space or a colorful report with the biggest real estate deals in your area?
 This plan should evolve as your following evolves.

 #### Social Media Master Plan

-* the company you work at
+* Your company
+  * Who is your perfect customer?
 * Your personal social media accounts
 * Other companies you manage their social media for

 #### Resources

-* Make a list of news resource you want to check on a regular basis for articles that you clients are interested in.
+* Make a list of news resources you want to check on a regular basis for articles that you clients are interested in.
 This could also include twitter accounts, Facebook accounts or some other social media channel that inspires you:
 * wallstreet journal
 * growINdiana.net
 * GoogleMaps